StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 ![Figure 1](./tinbus/tinbus.svg)

 Decoding only requires the leading edge of the dominant pulse for data recovery.
 This makes the decoding less sensitive to asymetry in the rise and fall times and propogation times of the signal.
+It also allows data to be passed through transformers and AC coupled connections.

 ### Byte Encoding
 Each byte of data is transmitted as 8 characters with the most significant bit being sent first.
 A valid frame will have a multiple of 8 characters.